Skip to main content

 The effect of property attachment is that acts of disposal violating the attachment cannot be enforced against the distraining party.
 However, the distrained party remains authorized to dispose of or encumber the attached property, albeit with limitations.

-Key aspects of attachment order enforcement within the Netherlands include:
+Key aspects of attachment order enforcement in the Netherlands include:

 1. Acts of disposition performed after attachment can be ignored by the distraining party